-Recruitment consultants are the same as recruitment agencies, right?
-Wrong!
-Of course, it’s true that both help fill job positions with candidates.
+Recruitment consultants are the same as recruitment agencies.
+Or at least, that’s what people think.
+Of course, both help indeed fill job positions with candidates.
 However, the service offered by recruitment agencies vs recruitment consultants is quite different.
-It is important, therefore, to understand the difference in order to know which one best suits your needs.
+It is essential, therefore, to understand the difference to know which one best suits your needs.

 When a Gap Needs to be Filled Urgently

-For certain roles, businesses may require certain numbers of people on a team to meet the demands of its customers.
+For specific roles, businesses may require specific numbers of people on a team to meet the demands of its customers.
 Consider telephone-based customer service roles, for example.
 In such a fast-paced environment, team members leaving at short notice can cause stress amongst the rest of the team.

 These kinds of job vacancies may not require qualified candidates with specialist skills.
-However, they must be filled quickly in order to minimise the knock-on effect on the remaining team.
+However, need filling quickly to minimise the knock-on effect on the remaining team.
 In this case, staffing agencies are invaluable.

-High street staffing agencies are often located in high footfall areas.
-Adverts in their shop windows can attract a lot of attention and they have a vast social media following.
-These kinds of agencies are usually nationally recognised names within the jobs market.
-Frequently having their own job boards, agencies are able to reach a vast number of job seekers quickly.
+High street staffing agencies are often in high footfall areas.
+Adverts in their shop windows can attract a lot of attention, and they have a vast social media following.
+These kinds of agencies are usually nationally recognisable names within the jobs market.
+Frequently agencies have job boards, which enable them to reach a vast number of job seekers quickly.

-A recruitment agency approach to staffing is essentially centred on advertising jobs and finding suitable candidates to fill the roles.
+A recruitment agency approach to staffing centres primarily around advertising jobs and finding suitable candidates to fill the roles.

 The Difference Between Agency and In House Recruiters